 VR Series Wide-Area 3D Measurement Systems are capable of non-contact, high-resolution 3D measurement.
 The VR Series captures full surface data, instead of point or line data typically captured by CMMs or profilometers, allowing small features to be measured with the highest level of confidence.
 The automatic place-and-measure capability allows any user to capture accurate data across the entire surface of their part, with no fixturing or adjustments required.
 The VR Series excels at measuring precise 3D features, profiles, flatness, and roughness.

 A profilometer/roughness gauge is a measuring device used to capture 2D or 3D data on the surface of a sample in order to measure roughness, flatness, or other critical 2D and 3D dimensions.
-The terms "profilometer" and "roughness gage" are often used interchangeably and come in several types, however, they are primarily divided into contact and non-contact systems.
+The terms "profilometers" and "roughness gauges" are often used interchangeably and in several types, however, they are primarily divided into contact and non-contact systems.

 Contact systems physically trace a stylus probe over the target surface in order to capture 2D line data, while non-contact profilometers (also called "optical profilometers") project light onto the target surface and capture 3D surface data.

 Conventionally, contact profilometers were the standard for profile and roughness measurements.
-However, in recent years, optical profilometers are increasingly being adopted by companies to overcome typical limitations of contact profilometers.
+However, in recent years, optical profilers are increasingly being adopted by companies to overcome typical limitations of contact profilometers.

-Unlike contact profilometers, optical profilometers project light onto the target surface and are able to capture 3D data across the entire surface.
+Unlike contact profilometers, optical surface profilers project light onto the target surface and are able to capture 3D data across the entire surface.
 This allows for true 3D measurements to be performed, such as volumetric measurements and area surface roughness.

 Since data is captured across the entire surface, it is possible to calculate the highest and lowest points, as well as to measure targets with complex surface features, such as PCBs, both of which are impossible with contact-type measuring systems.